robreuss/VirtualGameController/README.md

 CocoaPods and Carthage support will be forthcoming.

-## Sample Projects
+## Sample Projects Notes

 A number of sample projects are included that demonstrate the app roles (Peripheral, Bridge and Central) for different platforms (iOS, tvOS, OS X, watchOS).
 A few notes:

-- To explore using your __Apple Watch__ as a controller, reference the __iOS Bridge__ sample, which is setup as a watchOS project.
+- To explore using your _Apple Watch_ as a controller, use the __iOS Bridge__ sample, which is setup as a watchOS project.
 A watch can interact with the iPhone it is paired to as either a Bridge (forwarding values to some other Central) or as a Central (displaying the game interface directly on the paired iPhone).
 Discovery of paired watches is automatic.

 ## Creating a Software-based Peripheral